 The Top 40 iPhone Apps of 2010 is a very useful post from TechCrunch

 Mashable has published The Ultimate iPhone Guide: 60+ Essential Resources.
-Out of that massive list, here are the resources I’m adding this list:
+Out of that massive list, here are the resources I’m adding list:

 Free Books is an app with 24,000 free classic.